start-ethereum-dapp/start-ethereum-dapp/README.md

 # start-eth-dapp
-A simple yet powerfull Ethereum DApp scaffold for you to build fast and easy.
+A simple yet powerful Ethereum DApp scaffold for you to build fast and easy.

 ## 1. Clone the repo
 ```